TrimAgency/angular-2-starter-template/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
-For other environments use ng build --environment [ENVIRONMENT NAME].
-Note: additional environments must be registered in the .angular-cli.json file under "environments".
+Use the `--prod` flag for a production build.
+For other environments use ng build --configuration [ENVIRONMENT NAME].
+Note: additional environments must be registered in the angular.json file under "configurations".

 ## Running unit tests